FUNCTION OF THE IMMUNE SYSTEM

 Some microbes can mutate to resist the tactics of innate immunity.
 For these microbes, there is a more targeted immune protection that is specific for individual infectious agents, which is provided by the adaptive (acquired) arm of the immune system (often considered the third line of defense).
 The adaptive arm takes days to become fully functional, but once engaged, it remembers an infectious agent and responds more quickly to repeat encounters.
 For example, after receiving the first dose of the pneumococcal vaccine, it takes 7 to 10 days to produce protective levels of antibodies, but when you get a booster, this takes only 2 to 3 days.
 Table 57–1 provides a summary of the features of innate and adaptive immunity.

-Historically, the immune system has also been organized into a cell-mediated arm (primarily orchestrated by T lymphocytes) and a humoral arm (freely circulating factors, such as complement proteins, which enhance the activity of antibodies).
+Historically, the immune system has also been organized into a cell-mediated arm (primarily orchestrated by T lymphocytes) and a humoral arm (freely circulating factors, such as antibodies, whose activity is enhanced by complement proteins).
 This chapter will introduce the central players of the innate and adaptive arms of the immune system, and subsequent chapters will discuss in more detail how they cooperate during normal immune responses and how their failure can cause disease.

 INNATE & ADAPTIVE IMMUNITY